asj-borgun-is/JsonSqlConfig/README.md

-﻿# A ConfigurationProvider getting its data from a SQL database, accompanied by methods to maintain the database.
+﻿# A ConfigurationProvider getting its data from a SQL database, accompanied by methods and a web API to maintain the database.

 This .NET Core C# solution is made up of two projects: